ADolbyB/lattice-fpga-ice40/README.md

 # Lattice FPGA: iCE40 HX1K

-Tutorials based on the FPGA (Field Programmable Gate Array) YouTube series from DigiKey by Shawn Hymel.
+This is a repo of tutorials based on the FPGA (Field Programmable Gate Array) YouTube series from DigiKey by Shawn Hymel.
+I will be using open-source [APIO](https://github.com/FPGAwars/apio) ecosystem for flashing the FPGA using Verilog HDL.

+Why use an FPGA over a Microcontroller?
+- FPGAs provide custom, configurable digital logic circuits.
+- Add custom peripherals (USB, etc.)
+- Modify open-source CPU functions for custom calculations.
+- SPEED for specific computations (Bitcoin Mining, etc.)
+- An excellent prototyping platform as a path for ASIC production/manufacturing.

 <div align="center">